 There are hundreds of conservation organizations all over the world working every single day to save wildlife on the edge of extinction.
 I'd encourage you to look up an animal you love that may be threatened with extinction on the IUCN website and search an organization that is helping them.
 Maybe its orangutans, the vaquita, or rhinos from Africa.
 When you find an organization you love, set up a recurring donation monthly to support their work.
 You have no idea how much $5 a month makes a difference.
 Follow their website and social media for project updates, so you know exactly what type of work you're helping make possible.

 If you want to do more than donate, look up a conservation organization in your zip code and send them an email to volunteer.
 Most of these organizations are built from the work of committed volunteers, meaning they are always eager to train someone that wants to help.
-Consistent, committed volunteers are some of the most valuable team members an organization can half.
+Consistent, committed volunteers are some of the most valuable team members an organization can have.
 Volunteering helps give you a role in saving our wildlife, and you can tangibly see the impact you're making.
 There's no better feeling knowing you're helping an animal get another chance at survival.

 3. Educate Yourself & Others